 Novuyo is an Assistant Professor at Emerson College in Boston, where she serves on the Writing, Literature and Publishing Faculty.
 She was previously a Visiting Assistant Professor at the University of Iowa Writers’ Workshop, where she taught graduate fiction.
 A native of Zimbabwe who has lived in South Africa and the USA, she holds a PhD in Literature and Creative Writing from the University of Houston and an MFA from the Iowa Writers’ Workshop.
 She is the recipient of the Rockefeller Foundation’s Bellagio Center Literary Arts Residency Award and a Lannan Foundation Fellowship.
 She has taught community fiction workshops globally, including in Bali, Indonesia, and Awka, Nigeria, at Chimamanda Ngozi Adichie’s Purple Hibiscus Trust Creative Writing Workshop.
 She convenes the Kwantuthu Writers’ Workshop in Bulawayo, Zimbabwe, an annual series of week-long workshops, community engagements, plays, and literature events.
-This is her first time teaching at the Postgraduate Writers’ Conference.
+VCFA is thrilled to welcome her back for her second year of at the Postgraduate Writers’ Conference.